Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 ## Credits

 Most knowledge has been gathered by me from contributions made by [Nick [D]vB](https://forums.macrumors.com/members/nick-d-vb.1132239/), [nikey22](https://forums.macrumors.com/members/nikey22.1199855/), and [internetzel](https://forums.macrumors.com/members/internetzel.959462/) who spent some nights to explain everything in detail to me and who has much more patience to dive deeply into this matter than I do.
 Hope he will join me to fill this repository with contents.
-Last but not least thanks to [dfranetic](https://github.com/franetic), he finshed what I could not have done.
+Last but not least thanks to [dfranetic](https://github.com/franetic), he finished what I could not have done.
 Great team!

 Thanks to [rthpjm](https://forums.macrumors.com/members/rthpjm.535915/) for finding a W6150M and the necessary legacy vBIOS in some HP firmware update.
 Special thanks to [edwardgeo](https://forums.macrumors.com/members/edwardgeo.1274066/) for countless ideas and incredible knowledge about indepth AMD vBIOS modifications.
 All the best if these dark times!